Articles about the Thomas Point Shoal Lighthouse experience

 - Annapolis Creative

 Tours depart from Annapolis, Maryland.
 The specific dock is located at waters edge behind the Annapolis Maritime Museum located at 723 2nd St Annapolis, MD 21403.
 The vessel "Sharps Island" will be moored at the closest pier to the Horn Point Marina.
-When you book a Saturday Thomas Point Shoal cruise, you are also committing to the next day (Sunday) as a back up day in case bad weather prevents a Saturday launch.
-In the extremely rare occasion that both Saturday and Sunday are cancelled due to weather, then you will receive a credit voucher for a future cruise.
+In the extremely rare occasion that the cruise is cancelled due to weather or any other reason, then you will have the choice to receive a credit voucher for a future cruise or a refund.
 Remember, all money collected helps support the preservation of the lighthouse.
 Each day has two cruise times to choose from, either 9:00am or 12:00pm, and registration is on a first come first serve basis, so get your name in early!

 Come see our lighthouse and the great work that the Chesapeake Chapter volunteers of the U.S. Lighthouse Society are doing to preserve this national treasure we all share!